deta/cloud-docs/docs/cli/commands.md

 #### Flags

 ```
   -e, --env string     path to env file
   -h, --help           help for update
   -n, --name string    new name of the micro
+  -r, --runtime string new runtime of the micro
 ```

 #### Examples